How to backup Azure SQL database

 Make sure to replace the URL and credential value with yours.

-Once you will run the above SQL script, Navigate to the Azure Portal and open the container and you will find the Database there.
+Once you run the above SQL script, Navigate to the Azure Portal and open the container, and you will find the Database there.

 Approach-2: Using the In Build SQL Server Back UP Wizard

-Or, There is one more approach to take the Azure SQL DB backup to the Blob storage.
+Or, another approach is taking the Azure SQL Database backup to the Blob storage.
 Follow the below steps.

 • Back up to: Select the URL option here.

-• Filename: Provide a file name or you can keep the default name as it is.
+• Filename: Provide a file name, or you can keep the default name.

 • SQL Credential: Select the SQL credential that you have created above.
-If you want, you can also create a new SQL credential by clicking on the Create button as highlighted below.
+You can also create a new SQL credential by clicking on the Create button, as highlighted below.

-• Azure Storage Container: Provide the Azure Storage container that you have created above.
+• Azure Storage Container: Provide the Azure Storage container you created above.

 Using the Shared Access Signature (SAS)

-The first step is we need to create a shared access signature (SAS), Follow the below steps to generate the Shared Access Signature (SAS).
+The first step is to create a shared access signature (SAS), Follow the below steps to generate the Shared Access Signature (SAS).

 • Navigate to the Azure storage account that you are using here.